Articles

 The primary issues you must consider are:

 Furthermore, it is critical to determine how you will turn your idea into a real product during the initial startup stages.
 This will assist you in reducing the risk of failure and avoiding making incorrect market assumptions.
-Check out this four-step product discovery guide to help you match your product idea with your company’s goals and market needs.
+Check out this four-step product discovery guide to help you match your product idea with your company's goals and market needs.
+In two weeks, you can have a winning, ready-to-go development strategy for your startup.

 8. DO NOT FORGET ABOUT THE RISKS.